Hekia Parata: Member of Parliament

-She has had an Out of Parliament office in the electorate (in the Mana suburb) since becoming an MP.

-2010 Mana by-election
+In her first term, Parata was a member of the Māori affairs committee, the Emissions Trading Scheme review committee, and the electoral legislation committee.
+She was also deputy chair of the social services committee.

 On 10 August 2010, Labour MP Luamanuvao Winnie Laban announced that she would resign from Parliament to take up a position as an assistant vice-chancellor at Victoria University of Wellington, leading to a by-election in the Mana electorate.
 Parata was the sole candidate for the National Party, winning the nomination without contest.
-Parata received 41% of all votes cast, an increase of 6% from the 2008 election, where she was also the candidate.
+In the by-election on 20 November 2011, she received 41% of all votes cast, an increase of 6% from her performance in the 2008 general election.
 Although she lost to Kris Faafoi by 1406 votes, the result was seen as a strong performance from Parata.

-2011 general election

-Parata announced her intentions to stand again in the Mana electorate for the 2011 general election, suggesting that her failure to win the seat in two attempts is "unfinished business".
-Kris Faafoi retained the seat with a slightly increased majority of 2,230.

-Minister in Fifth National Government

-In December 2010, it was announced that Parata would take over the cabinet positions formerly held by Pansy Wong (after her resignation from Cabinet coming soon after a scandal emerged involving the use of taxpayer funded travel) including the Women's and Ethnic Affairs portfolios, as well as taking up the newly created Associate Ministerial portfolios of Energy and Community & Voluntary sector.
-In February 2011, Parata became the acting Minister of Energy and Resources, relieving Gerry Brownlee to concentrate on his role as Minister for Canterbury Earthquake Recovery after the catastrophic February 2011 Christchurch earthquake.
+After the by-election, on 6 December 2010, Prime Minister John Key announced Parata would take over the Cabinet positions formerly held by Pansy Wong, who had resigned after a scandal emerged involving the use of taxpayer funded travel the month before.
+Parata was appointed Minister for Women's Affairs and Ethnic Affairs, and associate minister for energy and resources, ACC, and the community and voluntary sector.
+In February 2011, Parata became the acting Minister of Energy and Resources, relieving Gerry Brownlee to concentrate on his role as Minister for Canterbury Earthquake Recovery after the 2011 Christchurch earthquake.

+Parata recontested the Mana electorate in 2011 and 2014, losing to Faafoi both times.
+However, she was re-elected on the National Party list.
+She was Minister of Education for five-and-a-half years in the second and third terms of the Fifth National Government.
+She was also Minister for Pacific Island Affairs from 2011 to 2014.
+Parata announced she would retire in October 2016 and continued in the Cabinet until 2 May 2017, leaving Parliament at the September 2017 general election.
+In her final months as a parliamentarian, she was a member of the foreign affairs, defence and trade committee and the social services committee.